mattlibera/alpine/packages/docs/src/en/advanced/extending.md

 let getThingToLog = evaluateLater(expression)
 ```

 Here, instead of immediately evaluating `message` and retrieving the result, we will convert the string expression ("message") into an actual JavaScript function that we can run at any time.
 If you're going to evaluate a JavaScript expression more than once, it is highly recommended to first generate a JavaScript function and use that rather than calling `evaluate()` directly.
-The reason being that the process to interpret a plain string as a JavaScript function is expensive and should be avoided when unnecessary.
+The reason for this is that the process to interpret a plain string as a JavaScript function is expensive and should be avoided unless absolutely necessary.

 ```js
 effect(() => {